 There are multiple risk factors for both disorders (AN and BN), including family history of obesity or eating disorders; mood disorders and/or alcoholism in the immediate family; parental eating behavior; the practice of ballet, gymnastics, modeling or any “visual sport”; personality traits of perfectionism and rigidity; practice of compulsive exercise; history of excessive diets and missing meals; body image refusal; low self-esteem; and physical and sexual abuse (1).

-A thorough history should be pursued, as outlined, documenting the rate and amount of weight loss/change; current dietary intake and exercise practices; methods used for weight control, including compensatory behaviors (vomiting, dieting, exercise, insulin or growth hormone misuse, and/or use of diet pills, over-the-counter supplements, laxatives, ipecac, diuretics, etc.); menstrual history in females (including information on hormone replacement therapy, e.g., oral contraceptive pills); and a comprehensive history of growth and development, temperament and personality traits (1–4, 6).
-A complete physical examination may reveal the physical findings outlined.
+A thorough history should be pursued, as Table 2, documenting the rate and amount of weight loss/change; current dietary intake and exercise practices; methods used for weight control, including compensatory behaviors (vomiting, dieting, exercise, insulin or growth hormone misuse, and/or use of diet pills, over-the-counter supplements, laxatives, ipecac, diuretics, etc.); menstrual history in females (including information on hormone replacement therapy, e.g., oral contraceptive pills); and a comprehensive history of growth and development, temperament and personality traits (1-4, 6).
+A complete physical examination may reveal the physical findings Table 3.

 Patients with anorexia nervosa and NI will generally have two types of behaviors: restrictive and/or purging.
 Restrictive behavior is characterized by a marked caloric reduction (which may be as low as approximately 300 to 700 calories per day), with or without a component of compulsive exercise.
 Individuals with anorexia nervosa may also vomit, but the defining features remain restrictive behavior and body discontent.